Dr. Brian Lum

 Despite the popularity of 'gut healing' diets like paleo, keto, high protein, or calorie restriction - usually your body needs a healthy diet in addition to some targeted nutritional medicines to kick an infection for good.

-An indication that your diet alone is not treating the infection adequately is when you have been adhering to your diet and one serving of sugar is enough to inflame your body and restart symptoms - this shows that the infection is still dormant in your gut.
+An indication that your diet alone is not treating the infection adequately is when you have been adhering to your diet and one serving of sugar is enough to inflame your body and restart symptoms - this shows that an infection is still dormant in your gut.

-A healthy intestinal tract should be able to handle occasional sugar.
+A healthy intestinal tract should be able to handle an occasional sugary dessert.

-After all, it was available to our Paleolithic ancestors - the occasional fruit tree or bee hive would supply fantastic amounts of fuel that they would make use of.
+After all, high amounts of sugar were available to our Paleolithic ancestors - wandering upon the occasional fruit tree or bees nest would supply fantastic amounts of fuel that they would make use of.

-Instead of staying on a restrictive diet permanently, treating your underlying infection can allow you to have an occasional indulgence without the consequences.
+Instead of staying on a restrictive diet permanently, treating your underlying infection or condition can allow you to have an occasional indulgence without the consequences.

-Many patients also find improved overall health when an infection is finally cleared - increased energy, better sleep, improved mood as well as the ability to occasionally enjoy sweets are all experienced by most after treatment.
+Many patients also find improved overall health when an infection is finally cleared - increased energy, better sleep, improved mood as well as a reduced risk of developing chronic disease in the future.

 A starting point for many patients who react adversely to sugar is to check their Hemoglobin A1C and to do a comprehensive stool analysis.

-Hemoglobin A1C measures your average blood sugar for a span of 3 months.
-The most accurate assess of blood sugar regulation.
+Hemoglobin A1C measures your average blood sugar over the course of 3 months.
+It is the most accurate assessment of blood sugar regulation.
 Functional medicine levels should be approximately 5.2.
-5.6 or higher is classified as prediabetic and 6.5 or high is type two diabetes
+5.7 or higher is classified as prediabetic and 6.5 or higher is type II diabetes.

 Comprehensive Stool Analysis